NTURacingTeam/nturt_rpi_deployer/README.md

 ## Introduction

-It is alright to test ros on desktop computers, but in order to set it up on the race car, or specifically raspberry pi, we need to setup a lot of things.
-This ros package `nturt_rpi_deployer` provides some useful scripts that automate the setup process and make rpi launch ros at start up.
+It is alright to test ROS on desktop computers, but in order to set it up on the race car, or specifically raspberry pi, we need to setup a lot of things.
+This ROS package `nturt_rpi_deployer` provides some useful scripts that automate the setup process and make rpi launch ROS at start up.

-Since ros aren't natively support on Raspian, so we utillize a docker virtual environment to contain ros in a container.
+Since ROS aren't natively support on Raspberry Pi OS, we utillize a docker virtual environment to contain ROS in a docker container.

 ## Usage